Kong/docs.konghq.com/app/_src/gateway/upgrade/index.md

 Using the dual-cluster strategy with a rolling upgrade workflow:
 ![Dual-cluster and rolling upgrade workflow](/assets/images/products/gateway/upgrade/dual-cluster-rolling-hybrid-upgrade.png)
-> _Figure 4: Upgrade by Dual-Cluster Strategy and Rolling Strategy: The diagram shows a new CP Y deployed alongside with current CP X, while current DP nodes X are still serving API requests._
+> _Figure 4: Upgrading using the dual-cluster and rolling strategies.
+The diagram shows the new CP Y, deployed alongside with current CP X, while current DP nodes X are still serving API requests._
-_In the image, the background colour of the current CP X and/or current DB is white instead of blue, signalling that the CP part has already been upgraded and might have been decommissioned._
+_In the image, the background color of the current CP X or current DB is white instead of blue, signaling that the CP part was already upgraded and might have been decommissioned._

 Using the in-place cluster strategy with a rolling upgrade workflow:
 ![In-place and rolling upgrade workflow](/assets/images/products/gateway/upgrade/in-place-rolling-hybrid-upgrade.png)